WINNER! 2022 Children’s Book Council of Australia New Illustrator Award.

 Thank you to the wonderful teacher and kids for their awesome display!
 And they've added a real ball of yarn!

-📕 STORY BOX LIBRARY
+📕 STORY BOX HUB

 Listen to Leah Vandenberg reading The Boy Who Tried to Shrink His Name on Story Box Library here.